artemtomchuck/MyKnownWordsDictionary/README.md

 # How does it work?
 * you provide input text from your book (or subtitles from film) in txt format into input folder
 * program will read all text files in input folder.
-There is no check of files whether it is text file or not (neither content check, not file extension check).
+There is no check of files whether it is text file or not (neither content check, nor file extension check).
 So please provide only files which can be interpeted as text.
 Program scans the whole input folder including all subfolders (this is in order to conveniently translate subtitles of TV series which are typically grouped into folders by seasons)
 * program will extract all words from those txt files and show only unique words within input
 * program will compare input words with database of your already known words
 * program will translate only unknown words and provide output csv file with translation